CraigChamberlain/SolarLunarDate/docs/my-calendar.md

         There are 4 cases of how lunar months may intersect a given solar year.
 In all cases there are 13 or 14 resulting months.
 As lunar month lengths vary somewhat the figures given for age of the moon in each case are based on a simplified model and may be out by a day or so in some years.

-        When the first day of the year is the day of a new moon:
+        When the first day of the year is the first day of a new moon:

         ![Figure 2.2](https://vectr.com/craigchamberlain11/d9InyNA1qX.svg?width=400&height=200&select=bUzavqqsE)